David-OConnor/pyflow/README.md

  - It automatically manages Python installations and environments.
 You specify a Python version in `pyproject.toml` (if ommitted, the pyflow asks), and pyflow ensures that version is used.
- If it's not installed, pyflow downloads a binary, stores it in `~/python-installs`, and uses that.
+ If it's not installed, pyflow downloads a binary, and uses that.
  If multiple installations are found for that version, it asks which to use.

 - By not using Python to install or run, it remains intallation-agnostic and